Obama says doesn't text, tweet, or have a smart phone that records

 And don't ask him for Hillary Clinton's email address.
 He won't give it to you.

-"I do not physically tweet in general," the president said in an interview on the ABC program "Jimmy Kimmel Live."
+"I do not physically tweet in general," the president said in an interview on the ABC programme "Jimmy Kimmel Live."

 "I don't text.
 I email.
 I still have a Blackberry," he said.